UK clears Boeing 737 MAX for return to service

 The CAA has based its decision to allow a return to service on detailed information from EASA, the FAA and Boeing, in addition to extensive engagement with airline operators and pilot representative organisations.
 The CAA worked alongside EASA, as our technical agent, reviewing its work as the validating authority.
 During this process the UK has been fully sighted on the technical assurance activity conducted by EASA.
 Additionally, the UK participated in pilot training forums and simulator evaluations.

-This post was published on %s = human-readable time difference 10:31 pm
+This post was published on 27 January 2021 10:31 pm

 Related Post